fonchaves/fastfeet-backend/STEPS.md

 13. Install Postbird, connect on container and create a database with name `gobarber`

-14. Install eslint to standadize the code
+14. Install eslint to standardize the code
     `yarn add eslint -D`

 15. Run eslint